-Former usher given a medal and described as 'the best of the best'
+Unique medal honour for former usher described as ‘the best of the best’

 A FORMER usher at Liverpool Crown Court, who lives in Maghull, has been given a unique medal honour - and described as “the best of the best.”